canonical/starlark/doc/safety/README.md

 [^5]: While it is true that fibers *in general* do not depend on the platform, some implementations still rely on details to ease the job of the compiler or to overcome certain limitations, such as a lack of coroutines.

 [^6]: Since a cancellation token (or abort signal) can be given a timeout, cooperative (or best-effort) cancellation manages *time* as well as some other sources of cancellation.

-[^7]: In this case, the term *execution thread* refers to the logical execution of a group of routines, not the OS thread facility.

-[^8]: the determinism of the release of memory can be lost if ref-counted resources are used and is shared among more than one concurrent execution thread.
-This makes it difficult even for those language to properly limit memory without occuring in non-deterministic behaviors.

 [^9]: While never counting memory releases may seem problematic, in practice, it is significant primarily for long-running routines.
 Usually, Arenas follow the same approach, never releasing memory during their lifetime but doing so in a single operation when the Arena itself is discarded.